magicxor/MapReduce/README.md

 # MapReduce / ArrayLinq

+LINQ for Delphi (Object Pascal)

-Methods that use higher-order functions to perform some tasks:
+`TArrayContainer<T>` contains methods that use higher-order functions to perform some tasks:

 Every, Some, Filter, Map, FlatMap, Reduce, ForEach, Order, FirstOrDefault